 When you visit, we invite you to stay awhile and linger in this active learning space.
 Try your hand at some of the writing and drawing activities from the Seeing in Art and Medical Imaging program, which you will encounter throughout the exhibition.

-Curated by Jen Thum, Associate Director of Academic Engagement and Campus Partnerships and Research Curator; and Laura Muir, Interim Division Head and Director of Academic and Public Programs and Louis Miller Thayer Research Curator; with assistance from Sarah Lieberman, Cunningham Fellow in Academic and Public Programs.
+Curated by Jen Thum, Associate Director of Academic Engagement and Campus Partnerships and Research Curator; and Laura Muir, Director of Academic and Public Programs, Division Head, and Louis Miller Thayer Research Curator; with assistance from Sarah Lieberman, Cunningham Fellow in Academic and Public Programs.

 Support for the exhibition is provided by the José Soriano Fund, the Gurel Student Exhibition Fund, and the Annemarie Henle Pope Special Exhibitions Fund.
 Related programming is supported by the M. Victor Leventritt Lecture Series Endowment Fund and the Richard L. Menschel Endowment Fund.